-After a child has been reported missing, any further information should be communicated to the police by telephoning 101 and quoting the incident number that the police would have provided following the initial report.
+After a child has been reported missing, any further information should be communicated to the police by telephoning 101 and quoting the incident number that the police would have provided

+The St Thomas More Primary School Catholic Primary School is a company limited by guarantee registered in England and Wales with registered number 7696148 Registered office : South Road Saffron Walden Essex CB11 3DW VAT no GB 118 9413 06 following the initial report.
 Further information must be passed to the police as soon as possible, as officers will continue to search for the child until informed of their return.